YunoHost/doc/install_on_arm_board.md

-# Install YunoHost on Cubieboard
+# Install YunoHost on ARM board

 *Find other ways to install YunoHost **[here](/install)**.*